 The Belden Stratford was constructed in 1922 to the design of Meyer Fridstein, an alumni of the office of Chicago architect Benjamin Marshall.
-The 16 story steel-framed building, clad in terra-cotta, brick, and granite originally featured 650 hotel rooms, a large 2-story ballroom, two restaurants and a large Louis XIV style Lobby with open mezzanines on the East and West sides.
-VHA teamed with Chicago-based SCB in the renovation of this Lincoln Park residential landmark, which received a federal restoration tax credit.
+The 16 story steel-framed building, clad in terra-cotta, brick, and granite originally featured 650 hotel rooms, a large 2-story ballroom, two restaurants and a large Louis XIV style Lobby with open mezzanines on the east and west sides.
+VHA teamed with Chicago-based Solomon Cordwell Buenz (SCB) in the renovation of this National Register landmark, which received a federal restoration tax credit.

+VHA'S scope encompassed exterior and interior restoration design.
+Work included the removal of non-original alterations, the restoration of historic finishes and integration of accessibility features, including ramps, and lifts.
 A 1980's-era porte cochere was removed and replaced by a cantilevered steel and glass canopy referencing the long-missing original.
-Granite entry stairs and ramps with bronze entry doors and railings were installed at the main entry at Lincoln Park West.
+Granite entry stairs and bronze entry doors and railings were installed at the main entry at Lincoln Park West.
 All non-original windows and doors were replaced by energy efficient units, finished in the original 1920's teal blue.

-The original mezzanine lobby had been converted into an apartment (left) It was restored and reopened to the main lobby (right).
+The 1922 East Lounge mezzanine had been converted into an apartment (left) VHA restored and re-opened this space to the Main Lobby (right).

 Client: Waterton Residential